Better Business 2019 Keynote Speakers

-Here are some of the keynote speakers you will hear in the morning session of the Better Business Conference.
-Details of other speakers and panellists will be included here soon.
+Here are some of the keynote speakers you will hear at the Better Business Conference.
+Details of other speakers and panelists will be included here soon.

 Tony Alexander – Chief Economist, BNZ

 Tony has been employed as Chief Economist at the Bank of New Zealand since 1994 with responsibilities including informing senior management about economic developments and prospects, risks and opportunities, and provision of services for the bank’s staff and client base.

 He is an accomplished public speaker much in demand and each year delivers between 80 and 130 presentations at bank seminars, conferences, and client functions around the country and offshore.
 He writes and distributes material directly to 15,000 email recipients with extensive links from other websites. www.tonyalexander.co.nz

 He spends considerable time researching and writing about the New Zealand economy with special attention to SMEs, housing, and the role of Auckland in the NZ economy and speaks at numerous functions around the country advising businesses on what the future is likely to hold.

 Kelvin joined CoreLogic in March 2018 as Senior Property Economist.
 He brings with him a wealth of experience, having spent 15 years working largely in private sector economic consultancies in both New Zealand and the UK.
 Because of this Kelvin is well practised in applying macroeconomic trends and data to the property market, both residential and commercial.

 In his role with CoreLogic, Kelvin’s focus is on keeping up to date with what’s going on in the property market and continually finding different ways for viewing and interpreting it.
 Kelvin’s economics background means that he knows his way around a spreadsheet, but more importantly he always puts more emphasis on providing the key insights and telling a story, whether his audience be clients or the media.